ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

 10. Add an item to the cart by clicking on an available item.
 Drag and drop the item to the cart.

 11. Take a screencap and submit the image to the available proctors as proof of completion.

-## BACKUP

-### Step 5.
-Configure users in ORDERDB

-**TODO  Is this necessary?**

-As you will see in the following section, the Customer Order Services application implements application security.
-Hence, you need to have your application users defined in both your LDAP/Security registry and the application database.
-The _ORDERDB_ application database contains a table called _CUSTOMER_ which will store the application users.
-As a result, you need to add your application users to this table.

-In order to add your application users to you application database:
-1. Edit the [addBusinessCustomer.sql](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was90-prod/Common/addBusinessCustomer.sql) and/or [addResidentialCustomer.sql](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was90-prod/Common/addResidentialCustomer.sql) sql files you can find in the Common folder to define your users in there.
-2. Execute the sql files: `db2 -tf Common/addBusinessCustomer.sql` and/or `db2 -tf Common/addResidentialCustomer.sql`